-And so the big question is: Is Ko Phi Phi a worthy travel destination?
+Is Ko Phi Phi a worthy travel destination?

-In terms of sheer natural beauty, it would be hard not to put Phi Phi on the top of your itinerary, particularly if you are planning to visit Thai Isles.
+In terms of sheer natural beauty, it would be hard not to put Phi Phi on the top of your itinerary, particularly if you are planning to visit Thai islands.
 The more important concern is how big of a crowd are you willing to tolerate?
 It is not a secret that the island can be very busy during high season.
 But the good thing about Ao Tong Sai and Ao Lo Dalam is that they are large and wide enough to take in a lot of people without making you feel claustrophobic.
 As the night sets in, Ao Lo Dalam transforms into this one big party spot.

 Here’s the deal, if you do not like the neon lights, the fire shows and the pounding club music, there is still a place for you on Ko Phi Phi.
 In fact, there are spacious sections of the island that seem to be dedicated to the low key crowd.
 These sections, including the eastern bays of Ao Lo Bakao and Hat Laem Thong, are occupied by high end resorts and a collection of sophisticated carefully candle-lit restaurants, where people can dine and actually talk.
 During the day, the beaches welcome everybody with no discrimination.
 With the party revelers still in their beds sleeping, the atmosphere is quite laidback on the sandy stretches.
 So whether you are in for a wholesome family vacation or you are ready to live it up, Koh Phi Phi’s outstanding seascape will mesmerize you.

 How to find the cheapest rooms on Koh Phi Phi?